We earn a commission for products purchased through some links in this article.

-The words ‘healthy’ and ‘takeaway’ aren’t often heard together – but believe it or not, it is possible for them to exist in harmony!
+We look at some of the best and worst options on the most popular takeaway menus to make sure you make the healthiest possible choice.
+A healthy takeaway doesn’t have to mean having a salad.
+Although the words ‘healthy’ and ‘takeaway’ aren’t often heard together – believe it or not, it is possible for them to exist in harmony!

 From a box of classic Chinese chow mein noodles to a cheesy Saturday night pizza in front of the telly, the average British person now consumes an average of 12 takeaway dinners a month, with one in five of us having at least one a week – and for the most part, it’s not great news for our waistlines.

 Meals that are delivered straight to your door in those tempting cardboard boxes tend to be high in fat, sugar and salt, and usually come with fried side dishes and rich sauces that bump up the calorie count before you can say ‘prawn cracker’.

 Don’t despair – it doesn’t mean you have to deprive yourself of the takeaway experience completely.
 By making some sneaky tweaks to your usual choices and arming yourself with a little extra knowledge, you really can order a healthy takeaway that won’t throw off your diet plan if you have it as a once-in-a-while treat.

 How can we make our takeaways that little bit healthier?
 An expert shared their verdict:

 Niamh Hennessy, Lead Dietician from Bupa Cromwell Hospital Nutrition, said, “We all know takeaways aren’t known for their health benefits, so it can be helpful to choose alternatives to your usual go-to to save on calories and boost the nutritional value your meal.
 For example: